 Read more in Thursday's Times-Record

-More in Tuesday's issue of the Times-Record.
+More in Thursday's issue of the Times-Record.

-Read more in Tuesday's Times-Record.
+Read more in Wednesday's Times-Record.